22-23 May 2018, Dijon, France | NEMO, ICOM France and ICOMOS France

 Please get in touch with email@example.com if you wish to attend the conference.

-This event has been awarded with the European Year of Cultural Heritage Label, showing that the event supports the role of Europe’s cultural heritage and its importance to cultural diversity and intercultural dialogue.
+This event was awarded with the European Year of Cultural Heritage Label 2018, showing that the event supported the role of Europe’s cultural heritage and its importance to cultural diversity and intercultural dialogue.
 Learn more about obtaining the label from NEMO here.